Emergency Department Visitor Guidelines

 Safety is our highest priority.
 As we continue to operate our healthcare system during the COVID-19 pandemic, we understand that patients have concerns about seeking care.
-The measures below have been put in place to ensure you and your family continues to receive safe care.
+The measures below have been put in place to ensure you and your family continue to receive safe care within our Emergency Department.

-When you arrive at the ED you and your support person/visitor will be screened for and asked the following questions:
+When you arrive at the Emergency Department, you and your support person/visitor will be screened and asked the following questions:

 1. Have you been in contact with a confirmed COVID-19 patient within 14 days of symptom onset?